Proofreading can prove to be a lucrative side job, or even a full-time career, provided that you are really good at it.

 What Is Proofreading?

-Proofreading is the process of perfecting a piece of writing to find and correct any errors.
+Proofreading is the process of carefully reviewing a text to find and correct errors.

 As a proofreader, your job may be two-scenarios: